 1. Bryggen in Bergen

 Bryggen translates as the dock or wharf and is the oldest quarter in Bergen.
-Bryggen is a series of Hanseatic heritage commercial buildings running along the eastern side of Vågen harbour in the city centre. in 1350, the Hanseatic League established a trading post here, and Bryggen became the centre for the Hanseatic commercial trade in Norway.
+Bryggen is a series of Hanseatic heritage commercial buildings running along the eastern side of Vågen Harbour in the city centre. in 1350, the Hanseatic League established a trading post here, and Bryggen became the centre for the Hanseatic commercial trade in Norway.

 Today, a visit to Bryggen is one of the most popular things to do in Bergen as a tourist.
 It houses restaurants, pubs, shops, museums and galleries.
 Bryggen in Bergen has been on the Unesco World Heritage list since 1979.

-Bryggen is best experienced early mornings or late evening before the big crowd sets in.
+Bryggen is best experienced early morning or late evening before the big crowd sets in.
 In the small alleys between and behind the old warehouses, you will find independent shops selling handicraft goods, and also a few places to have a drink or a bite.

 TIP: On warm summer days, Bryggen is very popular among tourists, and it can get way too busy and crowded.
 From the guest harbour directly in from of Bryggen, private parties on private boats can be very loud and disturbing.
 Also, this is not where you will find the best restaurants or service, nor the best prices.
 Have your dinner and drinks somewhere else.